juchain-network/chain-contract/docs/posa-whitepaper.md

    - Missing block production will be punished

 2. **Punishment Mechanism**
-   - Over 24 blocks, suspend transaction fee income and forfeit transaction fees, distributed to other validators, but basic miner fee income remains
+   - Over 24 blocks, suspend transaction fee income and forfeit transaction fees, distributed to other validators, but basic staking income remains
-   - Over 48 blocks, jailed and removed from validator set, but in the current epoch can still continue block production and receive basic miner fee income, but in the next epoch will be permanently kicked out, requiring re-proposal application to become a validator again
+   - Over 48 blocks, jailed and removed from validator set, but in the current epoch can still continue block production and receive basic staking income, but in the next epoch will be permanently kicked out, requiring re-proposal application to become a validator again
    - Epoch cycle is 24 hours

 3. **Exit Mechanism**